talwrii/cupless/README.md

 uri=ipp://printer/ipp/print
 ```

-Images will be scaled to fit a page.
+You can then print with `cupless file`.

-At the moment only single page files are supported - I image i will fix this as soon as I have to print something with multiple pages.
+Images will be scaled to fit the page.
+At the moment, only single page files are supported - I imagine i will fix this as soon as I have to print something with multiple pages.

 ## Some technical details
 `ipp` is an HTTP-based standard that most printers support that allows files to be sent to the printer and printed.
 Unfortunately, likely to make printers simpler, standard formats such as PDF or PNG are not supported - rather than either niche (PWF, URF) or proprietary or lossy (JPEG) formats.